Blog post by Liz Wilson entitled what can’t I feed my Parrot?

 Several times I’ve seen dairy products listed as “toxic to Parrots” and that is simply not true.
 Birds are not mammals so one might assume they are therefore lactose intolerant.
 However, the reality is that they can digest many dairy products (especially those low in lactose), such as cottage cheese and hard cheeses.

-As for such things as milk, apparently they cannot easily digest it but that does not necessarily mean it does them any harm.
+As for such things as milk, apparently they cannot easily digest it.
+That does not necessarily mean it does them any harm.
 However, when feeding low to moderate amounts of dairy products it is best to monitor the bird’s droppings.
 If the bird gets diarrhoea (defined as soft or liquid faeces, not the more common condition of polyuria which is an excess of urine), the caretaker should decrease the volume of dairy products that are fed.

 Stuff That is NOT Toxic but is Potentially Bad for Parrots

-This category includes the stuff that shouldn’t be fed because they are not very good for Parrots – such as foods that are high in fat, grease, and/or high in sugar.
+This category includes the stuff that shouldn’t be fed because they are not very good for Parrots.
+These include foods that are high in fat, grease, and/or high in sugar.
 We all know that high fat, grease and/or high sugar items are not good for us, either.

 This does not, however, mean that a Parrot can never eat a bite of fried bread for breakfast or a small piece of biscuit with their tea.
 It does, however, mean that fried bread and biscuits should not be a staple in their diet.
 My old Blue and Yellow hen Sam and I both adore such things but I eat them rarely and when I do, she only gets a small taste.
 Much to her dismay!